GDG-Nantes/devfest2019/content/blog/branche-les-guitares.md

 Josh Long : He ([@starbuxman](https://twitter.com/starbuxman)) is the Spring Developer Advocate at Pivotal and a Java Champion.
 He's host of ["A Bootiful Podcast"](https://soundcloud.com/a-bootiful-podcast), host of the ["Spring Tips Videos"](http://bit.ly/spring-tips-playlist), co-author of [6+ books](http://joshlong.com/books.html), and instructor on [8+ Livelessons Training Videos](http://joshlong.com/livelessons.html).

 ## CFP Stats
-This year, we received 593 proposals for talks!
+This year, we received 593 proposals!
 Every year, more and more of you trust us and want to live the Speaker experience at Devfest Nantes. 🎶 ["Bob Dylan - Like a Rolling Stone"](https://www.youtube.com/watch?v=IwOfCgkyEj0) 🎶

 <a href="https://devfest-cfp-stats.netlify.com/" target="_blank">{{<centered-img src="/images/blog/stats_cfp.png" alt="Stats CFP" width="800">}}</a>